Do soccer players fake injuries?

 1-To Waste Time

-This happens a lot in football where we see the goalkeeper, for example, faking an injury during the last minutes of the game to waste time.
+This happens a lot in soccer/football where we see the goalkeeper, for example, faking an injury during the last minutes of the game to waste time.
 This is of course when his team is winning the game.

 Although it’s considered an anti-game for a lot of people, players tend to do it more and more.